chisui/dakka/thesis/main.md

 The goal of this thesis is to create an Actor framework, simlar to akka for Haskell.
 It should be possible to reason about a actor system without having to run it to ensure some safty assumtions.
 To achieve this I will leverage some of haskells dependent typing features.
 It should also be possible to easily test actor implementations without creating a full actor system.

+## Goals

+I want to create an actor framework for Haskell that leverages the typesystem to provide safety where possible.
+The main area where the typesystem can be helpfull is by ensuring that only messages can be sent that are can be handled by the recieving actor.
+It should ideally be possible for the user to add further constraints on messages and actors or other parts of the system.

+Runtime components of this actor framework should be serializable if at all possible to provide.
+Serializabillity is very desirable since it aids debugging, auditing, distribution and resilience.
+Debugging and auditing are aided since we could store relevant parts of the system to further review them.
+If we can sore the state of the system we can also recover by simply restoring a previous system state or parts of it.
+These states could then also be sent to different processes or machines to migrate actors from one node to another.

 # Thechnical considerations

 ## Language choice